Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

             // Starts another coroutine
             launch() {
                 println("Another coroutine on thread: ${Thread.currentThread().name}")
+                delay(1.seconds)
+                // The delay function simulates a suspending API call here
-                // You can add suspending API calls here, such as a network request }
+                // You can add your own suspending code here, such as a network request }

             println("This runs concurrently and possibly in parallel with the launched coroutines on thread: ${Thread.currentThread().name}")